Apollo-Level2-Web-Dev/l2-b1-assignment-9-full-stack/README.md

-# Service Booking and Management Website
+# Service Booking and Management Website ( Full Stack)

 ### Introduction

 Welcome to the Service Booking and Management Website assignment!
 In this project, you will be tasked with designing and building a comprehensive online platform that allows users to browse, book, and manage various services.
 The assignment is divided into three main parts: user-facing features, admin-facing features, and super admin-facing features.
 Below, you'll find a breakdown of the requirements for each of these categories.

+# Assignment Requirements:

 ### User-Facing Features